Pros and Cons of Weight Loss Surgery

 • There is no re-configuration of the digestive system so there is a lower risk of deficiencies.

-• Results can last a lifetime if the patient commits to lifestyle changes necessary.
+• Results can last a lifetime if the patient commits to the lifestyle changes necessary.

 • This surgery is irreversible.